ThuyTran735/AA-Captcha-Bypass-Christmas/README.md

-Warning: Doesn’t work on Windows 10, only Windows 11.
+Warning: Might work on Windows 10, works on Windows 11.
 BEFORE ASKING FOR HELP PLEASE READ THIS AND IF YOU NEED HELP HAVE A SCREENSHOT READY.

 Step 1: Go to: https://www.autohotkey.com/ and download v2.0 NOT v1.1.